AdesisNetlife/coder-bible/README.md

 ## About

-This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guide, best practices and conventions to be a reference in our daily work to the geek guys in [Adesis Netlife][adesis], and help you to be a pragmatic programmer
+This is a multi-purpose living documentation about principles, pragmatic metodologies, coding-style guide, best practices and conventions to be a reference in our daily work to the geek guys in [Adesis Netlife][adesis], helping you to follow the shared conventions and helping you to be a pragmatic programmer

 ## Our Zen

 - If the implementation is hard to explain, it's a bad idea
 - Explicit is better than implicit, we hate speculation
 - There should be one-- and preferably only one --obvious way to do it (Occam's razor)
-- Avoid doing things you maybe could use (YAGNI)
+- Avoid doing things you maybe could not use (YAGNI)
 - Simple is better than complex (KISS)
 - Avoid redundancy and boilerplate code (DRY)
 - Sparse is better than dense, avoid "God Objects" (single reponsability principle)